Here Comes the Hammer

-"Here Comes the Hammer" is a song written and performed by MC Hammer, first released on his 1990 album, Please Hammer Don't Hurt 'Em.
-It was also released as a single, which reached number 54 on the Billboard Hot 100.
+"Here Comes the Hammer" is a song written and performed by American rapper MC Hammer, first released on his third album, Please Hammer Don't Hurt 'Em (1990).
+It was released as a single in December 1990 by Capitol Records, reaching number 54 on the US Billboard Hot 100.
 The song also reached the Top 20 on the Billboard Hot R&B/Hip-Hop Songs and Hot Rap Songs charts.

-"Here Comes the Hammer" was also nominated for a Grammy Award.
+It was also nominated for a Grammy Award.
 At the time of its release, the music video accompanying the release of the single was one of the most expensive ever.

 Lyrics and music

 Hartford Courant critic Dawne Simon described "Here Comes the Hammer" as "upbeat", but the lyrics as "egotistical chants".
 Billboard described it as a "James Brown-inspired funk rave, replete with rapid-fire rhyming, a rousing chant at the chorus and infectious synth line".
 The song samples Brown's 1970 hit "Super Bad".